mkouhei/d.palmtb.net/pages/about.rst

 Job career
 ^^^^^^^^^^

-* in a web, working as a software engineer.
+* in a web, working as a software developer.
 (Nov, 2015 - current)
-* in a web, working as a infra engineer aka operation enginner.
-(Sep, 2011 - Oct, 2015), and a software engineer for server/network.
+* in a web, working as a operations developer.
+(Sep, 2011 - Oct, 2015), and a software developer for server/network/middlware.
 (Apr, 2012 - Oct, 2015)
-* in a systems integrator, worked as a systems engineer.
+* in a systems integrator, worked as a systems developer.
 (Apr 2001 - Aug 2011)

 See also `LinkedIn profile <http://jp.linkedin.com/pub/kouhei-maeda/23/517/38b>`_